Victor Valley College

-Victor Valley College is a public community college in the southeast corner of Victorville, California.
+Victor Valley College is a public community college in Victorville, California.
 It is part of the California Community College System.
 The Victor Valley Community College district includes Victorville, Hesperia, Apple Valley, Phelan and Adelanto.

 History

 The college was created by a vote of the public in 1960 and the first classes were held in 1961 at Victor Valley High School in an unused building.
 The 253 acre campus started construction in 1963 and was opened to students in 1965.

 During the 1990s and 2000s, the campus went through a number of improvements as the resident population of the High Desert increased, most notably an Adaptive Physical Education Building, Advanced Technology Building, Gymnasium, Library, an expanded Performing Arts Center, Planetarium, and the Student Activities Center.

 On February 14, 2012, Victor Valley Community College District opened its first satellite campus in Apple Valley called the Regional Public Safety Training Center just northwest of the Apple Valley County Airport (nicknamed the Eastside Center in the Five-Year Plan.)
 The new center contains 46,000 sq. ft. of classrooms, conference rooms, laboratories, and lecture halls.
 Directly outside the center, a prop area called "CERT City" (named after County of San Bernardino Community Emergency Response Team) has large vehicles, a hazard tower and disaster areas for simulated exercises.
 Construction on the second satellite campus, the "Westside" Workforce Development Center in West Hesperia remains in the planning stages with hopes to complete the project before 2020.